Pam Schweitzer Home | European Reminiscence Network & International Work

 Intergenerational workPam has set up many projects over the years in which old and young work together on creative projects designed to promote mutual understanding and appreciation.
 Of particular importance have been oral history and reminiscence projects such as 'We Want to Speak of Old Times' and 'The Place Where I Grew Up' in which elders from minority ethnic groups have worked with young people in schools and colleges to develop inter-generational theatre pieces around the older people’s lives.
 These ‘legacy’ projects have aimed to promote the elders’ sense of their own value in society, to increase the self-esteem of ethnic minority young people and to support a positive approach to multiculturalism in the curriculum.
 [Image: Ajoda performing with school children]

-Memory Box in FinlandThis is a new life-long learning project of the European Reminiscence Network with partners in Berlin, Dresden and Poznan (Poland).
-It involves mapping and documenting older people’s responses to the changes they have seen, made and lived through in relation to particular people and places which have been important to them in developing their sense of identity and community.
-Partners in each country will run their own inter-generational projects at a local level and exchange learning through a series of international visits.
-In year two of the project an on-line version of the project will be produced bringing together the international partners’ findings.
-[Image: Memory Box in Finland]
+African elders perform with children at the Tramshed TheatreThis Life-long Learning project of the European Reminiscence Network involved partners from London, Berlin, Dresden and Poznan (Poland).
+It involved mapping and documenting older people’s responses to the changes they have seen, made and lived through.
+It explored memories of particular people and places which had been important to them in developing their sense of community and of personal identity.
+Partners in each country ran their own inter-generational projects at a local level and exchanged learning through a series of international visits.
+In year two of the project an on-line version of the project was produced bringing together the international partners’ findings.
+[Image: African elders perform with children at the Tramshed Theatre].

-Pam is co-ordinating the project in the UK, in partnership with the Humanities Department of the University of Greenwich, the Greenwich Council for Racial Equality and a number of local ethnic minority community groups.
-Students of history and theatre will work with older people from these groups to record the development of their communities in south-east London and to map the places of importance to them through a series of group and individual interviews and through developing a new joint theatre production.
+Pam co-ordinated the project in the UK, in partnership with the Humanities Department of the University of Greenwich, the Greenwich Council for Racial Equality and a number of local ethnic minority community elders groups.
+Students of history and theatre at Greenwich University worked with older people from these groups to record the development of their communities in south-east London and to map the places of importance to them.
+They did this through a series of group and individual interviews, by creating an exhibition of text and photos and by developing three new theatre productions which they performed as part of their degree course work for a local audience.

 Alex Kalache, Chief of Ageing at the World Health Organisation, Geneva, said of Mapping Memories: